Imagine a world without programming languages.

 Since PHP is a server-side language, programmers use PHP to write the code that is executed on the server before the page is sent to the browser.
 As a result, PHP code can be used to manipulate data from form submissions, database queries, and cookies.

-PHP was originally created in 1994 by Rasmus Lerdorf.
-Lerdorf originally created PHP for his personal home page.
+PHP was created in 1994 by Rasmus Lerdorf.
+Lerdorf created PHP for his home page.
 He later rewrote these scripts producing a richer and much larger implementation.
 Andi Gutmans and Zeev Suraski, two Israeli developers, rewrote the parser in 2000 and released it as PHP 4.